mso-docs/mso-docs/README.md

 ---

-# 🚀 What I'm Working On
+# 🚀 What I'm Working On:

 ### **🟣 MCP / AI Tooling**
 - Building custom MCP tools for document navigation, RAG, and code-aware assistants